-Over the last year, Youth Villages has worked alongside other trusted nonprofits from communities most impacted by gun violence to build relationships with them and discuss potential solutions.
+Over the last two years, Youth Villages has worked alongside other trusted nonprofits from communities most impacted by gun violence to build relationships with them and discuss potential solutions.
 Youth Villages cannot do this work alone, and these Ally organizations bring expertise, credibility and trust in communities most affected by violence.
-They will be central in all elements of Memphis Allies work, from identifying the highest-risk individuals to making strategic choices about how to scale services in the city.
+They are central in all elements of Memphis Allies work, from identifying the highest-risk individuals to making strategic choices about how to scale services in the city.
 And critically, they are helping to ensure that the solution we create is tailored uniquely to Memphis.

-Building the network of Ally organizations is therefore among our top priorities in the near term.
-Three Ally organizations will be working alongside Youth Villages as Memphis Allies launches.
+Building the network of Ally organizations has been, and will continue to be among our top priorities in the near term.
+Two Ally organizations, Neighborhood